-LCT=3, center-of-mass system for both angle and energy of light particles $(A \le 4)$, laboratory system for heavy recoils (A > 4).

-- NK Number of subsections in this section (MT).
+- LCT=3 center-of-mass system for both angle and secondary energy for light particles ($A \le 4$) and laboratory system for heavy recoils (A > 4). - LCT=4 center-of-mass system for initial reaction products, and laboratory system for any subsequent breakup products.
+Intended for use with breakup reactions (see section 0.4.3.4). - NK Number of subsections in this section (MT).
 Each subsection describes one reaction product.
 There can be more than one subsection for a given particle or residual nucleus (see LIP).
 For the limit on NK see Appendix G. - ZAP Product identifier 1000 Z + A with Z = 0 for photons and A = 0 for electrons and positrons.
 A section with A = 0 can also be used to represent the average recoil energy or spectrum for an elemental target (see text). - AWP Product mass in neutron units.
 When ZAP=0, this field can contain the energy of a primary photon.
 In that case, this section will contain an angular distribution (LAW=2) for the primary photon. - LIP Product modifier flag.

-Its main use is to identify the isomeric state of a product nucleus.
+Isomeric states: Its main use is to identify the isomeric state of a product nucleus.
 In this case, LIP=0 for the ground state, LIP=1 for the first isomeric state, etc. These values should be consistent with LISO in File 8, MT=457.

-In some cases, it may be useful to use LIP to distinguish between different subsections with the same value of ZAP for light particles.
+Multiple emission: In some cases, it may be useful to use LIP to distinguish between different subsections with the same value of ZAP for light particles.
 For example, LIP=0 could be the first neutron out for a sequential reaction, LIP=1 could be the second neutron, and so on.
 Other possible uses might be to indicate which compound system emitted the particles, or to distinguish between the neutron from the (n,np) channel and that from the (n,pn) channel.
 The exact meaning assigned to LIP should be explained in the File 1, MT=451 comments.